neuhausi/canvasxpress-LLM/RULES.md

 * **Validate Output:** Perform basic validation on all generated CanvasXpress JSON configurations to identify potential errors.
 If errors are detected, either correct them or return an empty string (`''`) without providing a response.

 ## Ambiguity Handling
-* If the English description is ambiguous or does not provide enough information to determine a specific configuration, follow the decision tree outlined in the [decisionTree.md](DECISION-TREE.md) file.
+* If the English description is ambiguous or does not provide enough information to determine a specific configuration, follow the decision tree outlined in the [DECISION-TREE.md](DECISION-TREE.md) file.

 ## Chain of Thought
-* Use the [Chain-of-Thought Process](CHAIN-OF-THOUGHT.md) to guide your reasoning and decision-making when generating the CanvasXpress JSON configuration.
+* Use the [CHAIN-OF-THOUGHT.md](CHAIN-OF-THOUGHT.md) file to guide your reasoning and decision-making when generating the CanvasXpress JSON configuration.
 This process will help you systematically analyze the requirements, identify the necessary parameters, and ensure that your output is accurate and complete.

 Adherence to these carefully crafted rules, derived from extensive analysis and testing, is essential for accurate CanvasXpress JSON configuration and proper visualization generation.